apache/flink/README.md

 ## Developing Flink

-The Flink committers use the IntelliJ IDE and Eclipse to develop the Flink codebase.
+The Flink committers use IntelliJ IDEA and Eclipse IDE to develop the Flink codebase.

 Minimal requirements for an IDE are:
 * Support for Java and Scala (also mixed projects)
 * Support for Maven with Java and Scala

-### IntelliJ
+### IntelliJ IDEA

 The IntelliJ IDE supports Maven out of the box and offers a plugin for Scala development.